• Features

 Best for: Small to medium-sized businesses that require more robust automation and segmentation tools

-A step up from the Lite plan, Constant Contact’s Standard plan offers enhanced marketing features for the starting price of $35/month.
+Constant Contact price increases to $35/month once you upgrade to the Standard plan.
 It’s ideal for businesses looking to elevate their marketing strategy beyond basic email campaigns.

 With this mid-tier option, businesses with growing needs can access more sophisticated tools to optimize their email marketing strategies.
 They can leverage data-driven insights, automate marketing processes, and engage customers across different platforms with multi-channel campaigns.